-The calendar date July 5, 2016 was an auspicious milestone in my life and will remain memorable always because it was the day I received the confirmation of my Internship assignment at Schlumberger, Ecuador.
-It all was possible due to active Management support and encouragement by co-op department at Northeastern University, Boston.
+The calendar date July 5, 2016, was an auspicious milestone in my life and will remain memorable always because it was the day I received the confirmation of my Internship assignment at Schlumberger, Ecuador.
+It all was possible due to active Management support and encouragement by the co-op department at Northeastern University, Boston.

-I was assigned to work on supply chain management tasks of imports and exports in logistics department.
+I was assigned to work on supply chain management tasks of imports and exports in the logistics department.
 With the help of my supervisors, I have developed in-depth knowledge while working at the intern position, ranging from simple Excel sheet updates, and voucher form request to supervising and tracking of the Import supplies of merchandise and products (both marine and air freights) through SAP-ERP, thus contributing to shared objectives of my team.

-– I checked SAP Purchase Line item validations following specific guidelines using VLOOKUP and MACROS, compared the information from Global Oilfields Logistics, Distribution platform and SAP inclusions.
+– I checked SAP Purchase Line item validations following specific guidelines using VLOOKUP and MACROS, compared the information from Global Oilfields Logistics, Distribution platform, and SAP inclusions.

 – I checked the documents such as MAWB, HAWB, Commercial Invoice, Liquidation, Packing List, etc. and keep the reports updated in a Database server to provide accurate information to the segment when needed.

-I went through numerous certification trainings organised by the company such as Global Oilfield Logistics and Distribution Systems, SAP Champion, Schlumberger Web Procurement System Power Viewing, SAP Logistics module.
+I went through numerous certification trainings organized by the company such as Global Oilfield Logistics and Distribution Systems, SAP Champion, Schlumberger Web Procurement System Power Viewing, SAP Logistics module.
 This helped me understand how important each stage of a project is.

 After three months, I was switched to work on the field at the El-Coca base of Schlumberger.
-This was a thrilling journey, and working right in middle of the Amazon Rain Forest.
-My daily tasks in Materials team included planning, coordinating and monitoring of the cargos (quality and quantity) in the warehouse, organizing them in the safe storage and ensure efficient and effective operations of the storehouse.
+This was a thrilling journey, and working right in the middle of the Amazon Rain Forest.
+My daily tasks in the Materials team included planning, coordinating and monitoring of the cargos (quality and quantity) in the warehouse, organizing them in the safe storage and ensure efficient and effective operations of the storehouse.